 Further tests after diagnosis

-If tests show you have small cell lung cancer (SCLC), your specialist will arrange further tests.
-These can help find out more about your general health and the stage of the cancer:
+If tests show you have small cell lung cancer, your specialist will arrange further tests.
+Some of these help with the staging of lung cancer.

 A team of specialists will meet to discuss the best possible treatment for you.
 This is called a multidisciplinary team (MDT).

 Your doctor will explain the different lung cancer treatments and their side effects.
 They will also talk to you about the things you should consider when making treatment decisions.

 You can read an overview of the different treatment options for SCLC.